-The number of employees who contribute to retirement and disability social insurance looks very poorly identified by the model.
-The simulation for 2015 returns 138% of the number of employees paying SIC for retirement and disability, and 143% for illness.
-When it comes to aggregated values, the simulation for 2015 returns 86% of contributions paid by employees for retirement and disability, and 121% of contributions paid for sickness insurance.
+The number of employees who contribute to social insurance looks very poorly identified by the model.
+The simulation for 2016 returns 150% of the number of employees paying SIC, with the ratio slightly decreasing to 147% in 2017 and 143% in 2018.
+When it comes to aggregated values, the simulation for 2016 returns 92% of contributions paid by employees, and 90% in 2017.
 However, it is important to highlight that EUROMOD output and external data are measured using different units: EUROMOD output counts the number of payers in a year; external statistics measure the average monthly number of payers.
-"Calibration" of the EUROMOD results in order to get the external value for 2015 would require the assumption that average number of months should be equal to 8.7.
+"Calibration" of the EUROMOD results in order to get the external value for 2016 would require the assumption that average number of months should be equal to 8.7.
 Although it may seem too low we have to remember that the model assumes that all declared incomes are registered.
-The latest statistic for the number of persons employed in the "shadow economy" is from 2014, and is estimated at around 711 thousand5, if the number of payers outputted in the model were lowered by 711 thousands the average number of months would increase to 9.2.
+The latest statistic for the number of payers employed in the "shadow economy" is from 2014, and is estimated at around 711 thousand5, if the number of payers outputted in the model were lowered by 711 thousands the average number of months would increase to 9.2.
 This supports the assumption that unregistered employment is the main reason for the observed differences both in the case of the simulated number of contributions payers and simulated aggregated values as well.
 The same arguments are valid for simulated employer contributions.